MHCommunity/mousehunt-improved/README.md

   - Adds a search bar to filter items.
   - Adds buttons to sort by name or quantity.
   - Adds +1, +5, +10, +100, and All buttons to the quantity input page to easily set the quantity.
-  - Allows favoriting items to highlight and show them at the top of the list.
+  - Allows favoriting items to be highlighted and show them at the top of the list.

 - Better Shops
   - Updates the Shop layout and UI to be more modern and readable.
-  - Updates the items stats more readable.
+  - Updates the item stats more readable.
   - Minimizes owned items that have an inventory limit of 1.
   - Hides items that use legacy costs in the King's Cart.